mariovas3/text-recogniser/README.md

 * We always work with grayscale colourmapping.
 Throughout the codebase there might be some misterious `'L'` arguments passed to `PIL` functions.
 This stands for Luminance according to <a href="https://stackoverflow.com/questions/52307290/what-is-the-difference-between-images-in-p-and-l-mode-in-pil">this</a> stack overflow post and only stores grayscale.
 	* Also remember that PIL has `(width, height)` layout in contrast to most arrays.
 ### Notes on IAMLines data:
+* I only keep handwritten lines whose annotated text matches the machine text to be copied by the author of the form.
 * I save the line crops as resized to height of `28` similar to the NIST data.
 	```python
 	h = crop.size[-1]